codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 In addition, CodeIgniter also provides 2 special types of session data that are further explained below: flashdata and tempdata.

-.. note:: In previous versions, regular session data in CodeIgniter was
-	referred to as 'userdata'.
-Have this in mind if that term is used elsewhere in the manual.
-Most of it is written to explain how the custom 'userdata' methods work.

 Retrieving Session Data
 =======================